hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

 - the planner uses disk only when requested or when the exact in-memory strategy cannot meet the configured budget.
 It never guesses an unsafe system-wide disk allowance.

+Implementation status: `PairStrategy.EXTERNAL` creates deterministic distance/index runs within the RAM plan, performs bounded 32-way merges, stores tie-average original ranks in a disk map for Spearman, and evaluates Non-Metric Stress with a disk-backed weighted PAVA stack.
+The planner requires an explicit `temporary_budget`, checks its worst-case file topology before any distance work, and accepts an application-owned `temporary_directory`.
+Workspaces are evaluation-scoped and cleaned after success, errors, and interruption; unlike the faster condensed path, external original ordering is therefore recomputed for repeated embeddings.

 ## Packaging and release policy